 Pyerpoint doesn’t like it when the Doctor and Romana turn up and they’re investigating the murders aboard the Rock.
-I was shocked when he hides a secret of his own and he is not clear-cut as it seems.
+I was shocked when he hides a secret of his own and isn’t very clear-cut as he seems.

 Michael Troughton, who is one of Patrick Troughton’s sons, guest stars Menlove Stokes, an artist aboard the Rock of Judgement.
 Stokes draws portraits of criminals and he’s also a highly-strung man.

-Stokes did a mask for Xais once and he gets arrested when accused of murdering one of his assistants aboard the prison.
-I like Stokes’ character and Michael makes him his own during this tale.
+Stokes did a mask for Xais once and he gets arrested when accused for murdering one of his assistants aboard the prison.
+I like Stokes’ character and Michael makes him his own during the tale.

 Marcus Garvey guest stars as Frank Spiggot, a police officer investigating the murders aboard the Rock.
 Spiggot – or Spig, as the Doctor and Romana call him – is someone who prefers working alone.